sunlightlabs/python-sunlight/docs/source/services/congress.rst

 Legislators
 ===========

-This set of Congress API methods deal with federal legislators.
+This set of method provides various ways to search or look up federal legislators.
 For detailed documentaion on the return value of these methods see `legislator fields <http://sunlightlabs.github.io/congress/legislators.html#fields>`_.